 - 180 Practicum Hours - Nursing Leadership in Healthcare

 - Additional on-campus, weekend immersions are required for all tracks.

 What is the duration of each online MSN program semester?

 The MSN core classes are 8 weeks in length.
 Track specific courses are offered as 16 week courses during the Spring and Fall semesters and 12 week courses during the Summer semesters.
 Throughout the program, students take a mix of 8 week, 12 week and 16 week courses.

 Are there any required campus visits?

 Yes, the program requires on-campus immersions which vary by track option.

-- HSL track requires 1 immersion
+- NLH track requires 1 immersion

 - PMHNP track requires 5 immersions